 Program Advisory Committees (PAC) engage members of the community to provide information and advice on currency and relevance of college programs to the field and have long been recognized as an effective means to facilitate input from our larger community.
 Each of the HHS programs has an active PAC which meet twice a year.

-If you are interested in serving on a Program Advisory Committee, please contact us.
+If you are interested in serving on a PAC, please contact us.

 Once enrolled in a program, you're required to familiarize yourself with the information found in your school and program information pages.